 - Give the ArcGIS Server account permissions to access your data.

 - Configure the ArcGIS Enterprise portal to meet your organization's needs.

 - Alter your AWS security group rules to disable or restrict remote access to the production AWS instance.
 This increases security on the production instance.

 - Create a custom AMI containing the services and apps on your site.

 - Iterate with larger instance types, if necessary, to arrive at the instance type with the appropriate amount of power for your deployment.

-- Optionally, use your custom AMI to launch or terminate instances in response to demand.
+- If needed, use your custom AMI to launch or terminate instances in ArcGIS Server sites in response to demand.
 This can be done programmatically using the Amazon Auto Scaling API, or you can do it manually.
-Multiple machines can be connected by an Amazon Elastic Load Balancer (ELB).
+Multiple machines can be connected by an Amazon Elastic Load Balancer.

-This help system describes many of the above steps.
+This help system describes many of the steps summarized above.
 Another helpful resource is the Amazon Web Services documentation, which explains how to use the AWS Management Console and how to program with Amazon Web Services.